A small, dark space closed over Harry, gentle, soft, warmth against his skin.

 ‘I need to change as well,’ Harry said.

-Hermione shot him a odd look.
+Hermione shot him an odd look.
 ‘You’re in school robes, Harry.’

-‘I charmed my hospital gown,’ he said.
+‘I charmed my hospital gown,’ he replied.
 ‘I don’t know how long it will last.’

 ‘That’s quite advanced spell-work, Harry.’
 Hermione beamed at him.
 ‘I only read about doing that last year.’

 ‘Headmaster first, then.
 Get it out of the way.’
-He detoured toward the gargoyle.
-A knot of dread coiled tighter in his stomach with every step.
+He detoured toward the gargoyle, a knot of dread coiling tighter in his stomach with every step.

 ‘Sugar quills,’ Hermione commanded the gargoyle.

 ‘Ah, Harry.’
-The old headmaster opened the door with a smile.
+Professor Dumbledore opened the door with a smile.
 ‘Come and have a seat.
 Are you feeling better?’

 A bit sick, really.
-He tried to bury the images of Barty Crouch Junior’s corpse.
+He smothered the images of Barty Crouch Junior’s corpse.
 I did nothing wrong.
 He wanted to take my life away.
 I made sure he couldn’t.
 It’s self defence.
 It’s fine.

 ‘Much better, sir.’